SAP-samples/teched2025-AD161/exercises/ex3/README.md

     ```

 This is a so called "consumption" view that acts as single point of
-access to the Data Product.
-I.e. all references to the Data Product
+access to the Data Product entity.
+All references to the Data Product
 in your app's model and custom code should address this entity.

 In the consumption view, you select only those elements of the Data Product entity
 that you actually want to use in your application.
-Here we also rename the fields of the imported Data Product so that the names match those of
+Here we also rename the fields of the imported Data Product entity `Customer` so
-entity `Passengers`, which we are going to replace.
+that the names match those of entity `Passengers`, which we are going to replace.

+We won't use the other entities of the Data Product in our xtravels app,
+thus we don't add consumption views for them.

 ## Exercise 3.5 - Use the Data Product in the model

-After completing these steps you will have replaced entity `Passenger`
+After completing these steps you will have replaced local entity `Passenger`
 with entity `Customer` of the Data Product.

 1. In file _xtravels/db/schema.cds_, below the `using` directives at the top of the file, add